 What Is Klonopin (Clonazepam) Withdrawal?

-People addicted to Klonopin often experience withdrawal symptoms such as nausea and anxiety. if they try to quit on their own.
-These symptoms develop because the user’s brain has become dependent on Klonopin to function normally.
+People addicted to Klonopin often experience withdrawal symptoms such as nausea and anxiety if they try to quit on their own.
+These symptoms develop because the user’s brain and other body systems have become dependent on Klonopin to function normally.

-Klonopin blocks receptors in the brain that signal stress and anxiety.
+Klonopin works by enhancing the effects of gamma-aminobutyric acid (GABA), a brain chemical that creates a calming effect.
+GABA slows down certain nerve signals in the brain and relaxes the body and mind.
 Without the drug blocking these receptors, Klonopin users can become overwhelmed by withdrawal symptoms.

 It takes a little as one month to develop a dependence on Klonopin.
-When this happens, the user needs to keep taking the drug to stop withdrawal symptoms.
+When this happens, the user needs to keep taking the drug in order to prevent withdrawal symptoms.

-Withdrawal from this drug can be dangerous, and users should not attempt to quit “cold turkey.
+Withdrawal from Klonopin can be dangerous, and users should not attempt to quit cold turkey, or on their own.

 - Increased body temperature